 Season Starts: Oct 6, 2018

-Take a hayride out to the pumpkin patch, get some apple cider, homemade pie and other fall treats.
+Take a hayride out to the pumpkin patch, get some apple cider, homemade pie and other fall treats at Berry Patch Farms.
 There is a playground and baby farm animals, too.
 Take note of the $3 parking fee on the weekends.

 Season Starts: Sept.
 22, 2018